oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 *Don't choose a native mobile app when the people you want to reach will look for your content with a search engine.*

-Unlike for RWAs, search engines don't index native mobile apps.
+Unlike for responsive web apps, search engines don't index native mobile apps.
 If your research indicates that people frequently use search engines to search for the type of content you offer, an RWA may be a better choice.
 Alternatively, you could build a marketing website for search engines to find, which simply introduces your app and links people to the appropriate app store for download.
-(A separate marketing website will further increase the costs and development costs.)
+(A separate marketing website will further increase the design and development costs.)

 ### Limited Reach
 *Don't choose a native mobile app when you want to reach a broad audience across devices.*

-Because it takes longer and costs more to reach the same range of people with a native mobile app than with an RWA, and because native mobile apps offer less backward compatibility, the number of people who can access a native mobile app will likely always be more limited than the number of people who can access an RWA.
+Because it takes longer and costs more to reach the same range of people with a native mobile app than with an responsive web app, and because native mobile apps offer less backward compatibility, the number of people who can access a native mobile app will likely always be more limited than the number of people who can access an responsive web app.
 Additionally, a native mobile app is limited to mobile devices.
 To provide access to your content on a laptop or desktop, you would need to develop separate native desktop software.